 Funded the annual meeting of the National Association of State Parks Directors in Missoula, MT in September of 2017

 Montana’s State Parks need people like you.
-People that are passionate, solutions oriented, and willing to be a part of positive change.
-Without your help State Parks will continue to face over $22 million dollars in unmet maintenance, infrastructure, and capacity needs.
-While the staff and volunteers at Montana State Parks do a great job keeping the parks operating as smooth as they can, they can’t keep holding it all together with duct tape and bailing wire forever.
+People that are passionate, solutions-oriented, and willing to be a part of positive change.
+Without your help, State Parks will continue to face over $22 million dollars in unmet maintenance, infrastructure, and capacity needs.
+While the staff and volunteers at Montana State Parks do a great job keeping the parks operating as smooth as they can, they can’t keep holding it all together with duct tape and baling wire forever.

 Coby R. Gierke

 Montana State Parks Foundation